F3real/F3real.github.io/content/hackable_ca_easy_rop.md

 ![Easy rop pattern search]({static}/images/2018_7_30_easyRop1.png){: .img-fluid .centerimage}

 We see that `EIP` offset is at 16 and that we also have `EBX` at 8.
-One of things to note is that `gdb` can modify stack a bit (because of environment variables) so it is better to run program and then attach `gdb` to it then to run it inside `gdb`.
+One of the things to note is that `gdb` can modify stack a bit (because of environment variables) so it is better to run the program and then attach `gdb` to it then to run it inside `gdb`.

 To get `execve` syscall we need following arguments: